voxmedia/middleman-google_drive/README.md

 ### Documents

 You can load documents similarly to spreadsheets.
-With documents, you have a couple
+With documents, you have
-options: plain text or HTML.
+options: plain text, HTML or [ArchieML](http://archieml.org/).

 To load a single document as text: